Brad Keller Player Props: Royals vs. Rangers

 - Keller hit .000 with .

-- Keller failed to get a hit in any of his 35 games a year ago.
+- In each of his 35 games a year ago, Keller did not pick up a hit.

-- He did not hit a long ball last year in the 35 games he logged a plate appearance in.
+- He did not hit a home run last year in the 35 games he logged a plate appearance in.

 - Keller didn't have an RBI in 35 games played last season.

-- He did not score in any of the 35 games he played in last year.
+- He did not score in any of the 35 games he played in last season.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.